wseis/qmra/docs/source/index.rst

 QMRA allows the user to perform a first-stage risk assessment of the water supply system by two different options.
 First, by using default values derived from international guideline documents and scientific literature (see `database <https://kwb-r.github.io/qmra.db/>`_).
 Second, by creating own scenarios (treatments, exposure scenarios) and providing numeric values for the model input of interest.
+The ability to create own scenarios based on self-created treatments and exposure scenarios is a powerfull feature, which enables users to adapt the tool the specific local needs.
+Examples to use this feature to answer specific questions include:

+#.  comparison of risks caused by specific activities at the wastewateer treatment plants.
+#.  derivation of necessary log-removal values by creating unspecified treatments representing specific LRVs.
+#.  comparison of different system configurations by creating treatments with specific configurations (e.g. low / high UV dose disinfection)

 User specific treatments